-- Review the existing census of groundwater supply bores in the vicinity of the Project to confirm locations, usage and groundwater quality. - Characterise the existing groundwater resources, including properties and quality. - Conceptualise the groundwater regime of the Project Area and Study Area. - Assess the potential interaction between the Isaac River and associated alluvium and the Project. - Construction and calibration of a numerical groundwater flow model suitable for the assessment of potential impacts of the Project, in accordance with the Australian Groundwater Modelling Guidelines (Barnett et al., 2012) and Murray Darling Basin Commission guidelines (Middlemis et al., 2001). - Perform predictive modelling for the scale and extent of mining impacts upon groundwater levels, groundwater quality and groundwater users at various stages during mine operations and post-mining. - Predictive modelling of the cumulative impacts of Project, surrounding mines and the other relevant developments (e.g. Bowen Gas Project). - Assess the extent of groundwater impacts as a result of the Project, including long-term impacts on regional groundwater levels and water quality impacts on environmental flows and baseflows. - Assess potential impacts on groundwater dependant ecosystems (GDEs) resulting from short and/or long-term changes in the quantity and quality of groundwater. - Assess the potential third party impacts (i.e. privately-owned bores) as a result of changes to the regional groundwater system. - Develop reasonable and practicable mitigation and management strategies where potential adverse impacts are identified. - Develop a groundwater monitoring program and management measures.
+- Review the existing census of groundwater supply bores in the vicinity of the Project to confirm locations, usage and groundwater quality. - Characterisation of the existing groundwater resources, including properties and quality. - Conceptualisation of the groundwater regime of the Project Area and Study Area. - Assessment of the potential interaction between the Isaac River and associated alluvium and the Project. - Development and calibration of a numerical groundwater flow model suitable for the assessment of potential impacts of the Project, in accordance with the Australian Groundwater Modelling Guidelines (Barnett et al., 2012) and Murray Darling Basin Commission guidelines (Middlemis et al., 2001). - Undertake predictive modelling for the scale and extent of mining impacts upon groundwater levels, groundwater quality and groundwater users at various stages during mine operations and post-mining. - Predictive modelling of the cumulative impacts of Project, surrounding mines and the other relevant developments (e.g. Bowen Gas Project). - Assessment of the extent of groundwater impacts as a result of the Project, including long-term impacts on regional groundwater levels and water quality impacts on environmental flows and baseflows. - Assessment of potential impacts on groundwater dependant ecosystems (GDEs) resulting from short and/or long-term changes in the quantity and quality of groundwater. - Assessment of the potential third-party impacts (i.e. privately-owned bores) as a result of changes to the regional groundwater system. - Development of reasonable and practicable mitigation and management strategies where potential adverse impacts are identified. - Development of a groundwater monitoring program and management measures.